benjann/dstat/README.md

 Main changes:

+    05dec2020 (version 1.0.5)
+    - new -dstat ccdf- command for complementary CDF (tail distribution, survival function)
+    - -dstat cdf- has new options -frequency-, -percent-, -floor-, and -ipolate-
+    - additional statistics: total(), cdff(), ccdf(), ccdfm(), ccdff()
+    - statistics trim(p1,p2) and winsor(p1,p2) now documented; furthermore, qdef()
+      is now taken into account by trim() and winsor()
+    - option generate() has a new -svy- suboption to generated scores for survey estimation instead of influence functions; this is only makes a difference for unnormalized statistics (frequencies, totals)
+    - VCE for unnormalized statistics (frequencies, totals) did not take account of the extra uncertainty induced by the variability of the sum of weights in the context of survey estimation; this is fixed
+    - confidence limits had wrong scale if -percent- was specified, citype() was not normal, and width of confidence interval was zero; this is fixed
+    - predict after survey estimation with subpop() returned missing in observations outside subpop(); the IFs for these observations are now set to 0
+    - revised code of some IFs to avoid double work; affected functions are dstat_density_IF(), dstat_cdf_IF(), dstat_sum_hist(), dstat_sum_cdf(), dstat_sum_cdfm(), dstat_sum_freq()
+    - now using pstyle(p#line) instead of pstyle(p#) in graphs if appropriate
+    - no longer using mm_repeat(); using J() instead

     27nov2020 (version 1.0.4)
     - "version, user" issue now finally fixed (hopefully); the issue was related to -set dp comma-